joneseyit/dimes-frontend/README.md

     - get home page with log in or view all games
     -

-### Next...
+### Completed...
     - React Router * check
-    - Got bames to render * check
+    - Got games to render * check
     - Get a show page for a game * Check
     - Login working * check
     - About Page * check
     - Create User Page *check
     - Wire up profile page *check
     - Get join game button working *check
-    - Get Join game going *
+    - Get Join game going * check
+    - Auto attach a user to the game when they create it *check
+    - Get invite button working * check

+### Next
+    - Get invites received to show and responded to

 ### What's left...

-    - Get invite button working
-    - Auto attach a user to the game when they create it
+    - How to 'listen' for an invite coming in - when should the profile page update
     - Need to filter upcoming games by date